Lausanne issues apology after speaker's comments on Israel and dispensational eschatology cause offence

 A spokesperson for Lausanne said that the apology was issued after a leader within the movement made a formal complaint over Padilla DeBorst's comments.

-The apology itself has not been without controversy, as some Lausanne delegates questioned why the leadership decided to apologise in this instance but not in others that have proved divisive.
+The apology itself has not been without controversy, as some Lausanne delegates questioned why the leadership decided to apologise in this instance but not in others that have been divisive.

 The Lausanne spokesperson addressed this sentiment in comments to reporters: "I know that many people want Lausanne to say many things [and] publish statements as different crises or different situations emerge but that really is at the discretion of the leadership of the movement."